 Civil Engineering is a broad field, with specialty areas that include transportation, structural, geotechnical, water, construction and environmental engineering.
 Civil engineers typically work for contractors and consulting companies, as well as local government agencies and environmental organizations.
 According to the American Society of Civil Engineers, the field entails "the design and maintenance of public works such as roads, bridges, water and energy systems as well as public facilities like ports, railways and airports."
 Civil engineers are heavily involved in such projects from the start, working on designs, analysis, projected costs and overseeing construction.

-In addition to working with renowned faculty in classrooms and labs, more than 75 percent of students pursue internships, working on high-profile projects.
+In addition to working with renowned faculty in classrooms and labs, more than 85 percent of students pursue internships, working on high-profile projects.
 Many internships result in job offers and real-world experience prepares graduates to work for companies such as Kiewit, Puget Sound Energy, Boeing, U.S. Army Corps of Engineers, Skanska, CH2M, Bechtel, Port of Seattle, KPFF and many more.
+Learn more about internships.

 UW CEE’S BSCE degree program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
 ABET establishes quality standards for courses, with detailed ABET Educational Objectives and Student Outcomes.
 Learn more about ABET.